witfoo/krapht/pkg/pipeline/readme.md

 ## Basic Usage Example

-Here's a simple example of creating a pipeline that reads from UDP, processes the data, and sends it to both a logger and a broker stream:
+Here's a simple example of creating a pipeline that reads from a mock source of ints, processes the data, and sends it to both a logger and a NATS stream:

 ```go
 // Example demonstrating how to build a data processing pipeline using the pipeline